aaronpeters/hillpsychiatry.nl/posts/nl-top-websites-certificates.md

 ---
 draft: true
 permalink: /blog/test/index.html
-title: Analysis of HTTPS Certificates of Top NL Sites
+title: The Sorry State of HTTPS Performance in NL
-description: More than 50% of the top 500 high traffic/premium brand websites in NL have a 'bad performance' SSL/TLS certiticate.
+description: The speed and reliability of many high-traffic/premium brand websites in NL suffers from their choice for the wrong type of SSL/TLS certiticate or server configuration.
-title0: NL Sites Suffer From Bad Performance Certificates
-title1: The Sorry State of HTTPS Certificates in NL
+title0: The Sorry State of SSL/TLS Certificates in NL
-title2: Most Top Websites in NL Have a Bad Performance Certificate
-title3: State of Web Performance in NL - Certificates
+title2: State of Web Performance in NL - Certificates
-title5: HTTPS Certificates in NL
+description1: Many high-traffic/premium brand websites in NL deliver a suboptimal user experience because
-description1: Analysis of 500 high traffic/premium brand websites in NL.
-How many have a 'bad performance' certiticate?
+description2: Analysis of 500 high-traffic/premium brand websites in NL.
+How many suffer from a 'bad performance' certiticate?
 summary: TODO
 twitterImage: "/static/img/s/"
 date: 2020-01-29